-Ross powers video productions for billions of global viewers daily with the industry’s widest range of smart production solutions.
-Ross makes it easy to create compelling news, weather and sports broadcasts, engaging material for sports stadium screens, entertainment shows and rock concerts, educational institutions, legislative assemblies, corporate applications and inspiring content for houses of worship.
+Ross powers live video productions for billions of global viewers daily with the industry’s widest range of high impact, high efficiency solutions and services.
+Ross makes it easy to create compelling news, weather and sports broadcasts, engaging content for sports stadium screens, entertainment shows and rock concerts, educational institutions, legislative assemblies, corporate presentations and inspiring content for houses of worship.

-Ross solutions have impressed the audiences and marketing partners of NBC Sunday Night Football, Eurosport, BBC World, Google YouTube Space London and China’s eSports powerhouse VSPN.
-Ross delivers an unrivalled range of products and services comprising virtual studios, real-time motion graphics, cameras, robotic camera systems, production switchers, video servers, infrastructure and routers, social media management, newsroom systems and mobile live events.
+Ross solutions have impressed the audiences and marketing partners of Eurosport, BBC World, SKY, Yahoo!
+Finance, and the international esports powerhouse ESL.
+Ross provides an unrivalled range of products and services that includes cameras, real-time motion graphics, production switchers, robotic camera systems, augmented reality/virtual studios, video servers, infrastructure and routers, social media management, newsroom systems and live event production services.

-As a privately held and self-funded company, Ross Video has a long and stable history with 26 years of consecutive growth.
-As well as not being under the control of external financiers, Ross Video also controls its own destiny by owning its own manufacturing facilities, doing all primary research and development in house, and marketing its products world-wide through a global sales force and network of business partners.
+As a privately held and self-funded company, Ross Video has a long and stable history and has enjoyed 29 consecutive years of growth.
+As well as being free from the influence of external financiers, Ross Video controls its own destiny by owning its own manufacturing facilities, doing all primary research and development in-house, and marketing its products internationally through a global sales force and network of business partners.

 Ross Video makes its first acquisition: Media Refinery founded by Bas Saleh.
 Based in the Media Park in Hilversum, The Netherlands, Media Refinery became Ross Europe BV, and formed the company’s base in Europe.
 Media Refinery’s XPression graphics system, with its 3D character generation, graphics and virtual sets, was a perfect fit for Ross Video’s portfolio of live-production components, making this a “no brainer” acquisition.
 Bas Saleh continues to head development of Ross Video’s graphics product line.